-Pulse Secure Client FIPS Mode for Pulse Connect Secure Overview
+Pulse Client FIPS Mode for Pulse Connect Secure Overview

 The United States Federal Information Processing Standard (FIPS) defines security and interoperability requirements for computer systems that are used by the U.S. government.
-Pulse Secure for Windows, Mac, iOS (32-bit iOS devices only), and Android support FIPS mode operations when communicating with Pulse Connect Secure and Pulse Secure for Windows and Mac support FIPS mode operations when communicating with Pulse Policy Secure.
-When it is operating in FIPS mode, FIPS On appears in the bottom corner of the Pulse for Windows and Mac clients.
+Pulse Client for Windows, Mac, iOS (32-bit iOS devices only), and Android support FIPS mode operations when communicating with Pulse Connect Secure and Pulse Client for Windows and Mac support FIPS mode operations when communicating with Pulse Policy Secure.
+When it is operating in FIPS mode, FIPS On appears in the bottom corner of the Pulse Client for Windows and Mac.

-If the Pulse server hardware does not support FIPS mode operations, FIPS mode configuration options are not present in the admin console interface.
+If the Pulse Secure server hardware does not support FIPS mode operations, FIPS mode configuration options are not present in the admin console interface.
 FIPS mode operations are supported on PSA-V Series Pulse Secure Gateways and some SA series appliances.
 The device must be running Pulse Policy Secure R5.0 or later or Pulse Connect Secure R8.0 or later.

-You enable FIPS mode operations when you configure Pulse connections on the server.
+You enable FIPS mode operations when you configure Pulse Client connections on the server.
 You enable FIPS mode operations for a connection set.
-That connection set can include any or all of the four types of Pulse connections:
+That connection set can include any or all types of Pulse Client connection:

-- Policy Secure (802.1X)-Pulse client uses FIPS mode cryptography for authentication but it uses default Microsoft cryptography for the WEP/WPA wireless encryption. - Connect Secure or Policy Secure (L3)-FIPS mode cryptography is supported. - SRX-FIPS mode cryptography is not supported.
+- Policy Secure (802.1X): Pulse Client uses FIPS mode cryptography for authentication but it uses default Microsoft cryptography for the WEP/WPA wireless encryption. - Connect Secure or Policy Secure (L3): FIPS mode cryptography is supported. - SRX: FIPS mode cryptography is not supported.

-Note: Users cannot enable FIPS mode for connections that are created on the client.
-You must deploy connections with FIPS mode enabled using a pre-configured connection set with FIPS mode enabled or have users establish a browser session to the FIPS enabled Pulse server.
+Note: Users cannot enable FIPS mode for connections that are created on Pulse Client.
+You must deploy connections with FIPS mode enabled using a pre-configured connection set with FIPS mode enabled or have users establish a browser session to the FIPS-enabled Pulse Connect Secure.